holocm/holo-attic/test/21-rpmbased/README.md

 This test checks the platform integration for RPM-based distributions.

-* `/etc/targetfile-with-rpmnew.conf` has a config file and repo file with an existing backup, and there is also a `.rpmnew` file that the package manager has placed next to the config file as part of an update of the application package.
-We should recognize this file and move it into the backup location.
+* `/etc/targetfile-with-rpmnew.conf` has a config file and repo file with an existing target base, and there is also a `.rpmnew` file that the package manager has placed next to the config file as part of an update of the application package.
+We should recognize this file and move it into `/var/lib/holo/base`.
 * `/etc/targetfile-with-rpmsave.conf` is the same basic situation, but instead of saving the new default config in `$TARGET_PATH.rpmnew`, RPM decided to overwrite the configuration file directly, and save a backup of the previous